 Once again it’s the most wonderful time of the year; and like the Christmases that have come before, we again have been inundated with various iconography associated with Christmas.
 Images such as Father Christmas, snow and Christmas trees adorn popular decorations, and greeting cards meant for the holidays.

-However, in my opinion there is one particular image that is often associated with the Christmas season, which is a perfect representation of those living with chronic illnesses.
-And what is the images?
+However, in my opinion, there is one particular image that is often associated with the Christmas season, which is a perfect representation of those living with chronic illnesses.
+What is it, you ask?

 It’s the snowflake!

-Recently, the symptoms that I live with on a daily basis such as the pain and trembling in the legs, the dizziness, fatigue and weakness have been particularly debilitating, and as a result I have been experiencing mild symptoms of depression that I often find accompanies periods of ill-health such as these.
-Part of these low moods, I have also found myself, often comparing myself to others, particularly family and those friends who are close in age to myself, and feeling particularly different to everyone else.
+Recently, the symptoms that I live with on a daily basis such as the pain and trembling in the legs, the dizziness, fatigue and weakness have been particularly debilitating, and as a result, I have been experiencing mild symptoms of depression that I often find accompanies periods of ill-health such as these.
+Part of these low moods, I have seen myself, comparing myself to others, particularly family and those friends who are close in age to myself, and feeling notably different to everyone else.
 And not in a good way.

 Been a really difficult time for me lately…often feel so different from everybody else and not in a good way #spoonieproblems

-Therefore, perhaps when we know someone (particularly a fellow spoonie) who is struggling, and are feeling upset because of something which is affecting them and setting them apart, then maybe we should send them a card or a little present depicting a snowflake to remind them just how beautiful, special and unique they really are – and that being different is more than okay.
+Therefore, perhaps when we know someone (particularly a fellow spoonie) who is struggling.
+Or who are feeling upset because of something which is affecting them and setting them apart, then maybe we should send them a card or a little present depicting a snowflake to remind them just how beautiful, special and unique they are – and that being different is more than okay.